 “It motivated me a lot to see the attention Bracey was getting,” D-Will told the Dallas Morning News.
 “He deserved it, but at the same time, I wanted that same attention.
 It made me work harder.
 It made me want it a lot more.”

 The offers didn’t pour in for Deron as they did for Wright.
 North Carolina and Kansas, two of the premier programs in the nation, had him on their radar, but only as a backup plan for Raymond Felton and Aaron Miles.
 Deron thought he was destined for Georgia Tech, but Jarrett Jack committed before Deron even took his visit.

 He was ranked among the top 50 players in the nation as a senior, but wasn’t selected for the McDonald’s All-America game.
 Instead he watched from home as three Dallas area stars — his teammate Wright, Chris Bosh of Dallas Lincoln and Daniel Horton, a point guard from Cedar Hill — took the national stage.

 “I always played good against the top point guards when I played them,” Deron said.
 “But for some reason I never climbed up the rankings because I wasn’t trying to score 25 points a game.”

 But when the Fighting Illini of Illinois came calling, they saw Deron as the perfect fit under head coach Bill Self.
-Deron was personally recruited by Self assistant Billy Gillespie, now the coach at Texas Tech.
+Deron was personally recruited by Self assistant Billy Gillespie, who later coached at Texas A&M, Kentucky and Texas Tech.

 Deron averaged 17.6 points, 8.4 assists, 6.1 rebounds and 2.6 steals per game as a senior.
 He finished his high school career at The Colony 90-8 with the one state semifinal appearance.
 He accepted the offer from Illinois, and headed off to Champaign ready to take the next step in his career.